 Specific features of the formalized graduate-to-graduate and U2G degree programs are available at the links to the left.
 The student should verify the most recent degree requirements with the department of interest as courses and requirements in other departments are subject to change with little prior notification.

-It is possible to receive a master's degree in planning in conjunction with a graduate degree in another discipline, even when a formalized graduate-to-graduate degree program does not exist.
-Examples would be a graduate-to-graduate degree in Journalism, Public Health or M.B.A.
+It is possible to receive a master's degree in Planning in conjunction with a graduate degree in another discipline, even when a formalized graduate-to-graduate degree program does not exist.
+Examples would be a graduate-to-graduate degree in Journalism or Public Health.